isographlabs/isograph/docs-website/docs/workflow.md

 ## Debugging

 - You can use React dev tools.
 In particular, searching for `@component` will show you where all of your resolvers defined with `@component` are rendered.
-- Isograph also logs a bunch of stuff to the console (for now!)
+- Isograph also logs a bunch of stuff to the console if you set `window.__LOG = true`.